josdejong/mathjs/docs/expressions/syntax.md

 - Both indexes and ranges and have the upper-bound included.
 - There is a differing syntax for defining functions.
 Example: `f(x) = x^2`.
 - There are custom operators like `x + y` instead of `add(x, y)`.
+- Some operators are different.
+For example  `^` is used for exponentiation, not bitwise xor.

 ## Operators